James7304/js-format-date/README.md

 # js-format-date
-A javascript date formatter for changing a Date object into a given string format
+A javascript date formatter for changing a Date object into a given string format.

+## Installation
+`
+npm install js-format-date
+`